sfebriheri/sfebriheri/README.md

 - 🌱 I’m currently learning Go and PHP
 - 👯 I’m looking to collaborate on GitHub
 - 📫 How to reach me: Linkedin and X
-- ⚡ Fun fact: Coffee enthusiast ☕and 本の虫 📚
+- ⚡ Fun fact: Coffee enthusiast ☕ and historical book 📚

 Tesekkur ederim :)